IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 alt="Graphical user interface, application, Teams Description automatically generated" />

 #### Configure SMTP for notifications

 Click on Resource’s link in the left pane.
+Click on Notification Link in the left pane.

 <img src="./media/image78.png" style="width:6.26806in;height:3.80417in"
 alt="Graphical user interface, application Description automatically generated" />

-Click on Notification Link.
+Click on Create button to create a new SMTP Server.

 <img src="./media/image79.png" style="width:6.26806in;height:1.80208in"
 alt="Graphical user interface Description automatically generated with medium confidence" />